pilancilab/poly_act_convex_NN/README.md

-# poly_act_convex_NN

-Python code for the implementation of the method described in the paper "Neural Spectrahedra and Semidefinite Lifts: Global Convex Optimization of Polynomial Activation Neural Networks in Fully Polynomial-Time".
+# Python code for the implementation of the method described in the paper "Neural Spectrahedra and Semidefinite Lifts: Global Convex Optimization of Polynomial Activation Neural Networks in Fully Polynomial-Time".

 The paper can be downloaded at "https://arxiv.org/pdf/2101.02429.pdf"